thegitplant/CSS-Hamburger-Menu/README.md

 ## Setup:

 1. Clone this repo
-2. Copy the SCSS directory to your project
+2. Modify master.scss and _variables.scss from the scss directory to your needs
-3. Add this to the webpages:
+3. Add this to your webpages:
 ```
     <header>
       <input type="checkbox" id="menu" />